kmkamilkhel/Vegetation-Dynamics-DIKhan/README.md

 This repository provides the full reproducible workflow used in the research article:

 > Ahmad Anees, S., Mehmood, K., et al. (2024). *Spatiotemporal Dynamics and Environmental Drivers of Fractional Vegetation Cover in a Semi-Arid Region Using Machine Learning*.
-[Journal Name]

 ---

-## 📍 Study Region
+## Study Region

 **Dera Ismail Khan (DIKhan), Pakistan**
 - Coordinates: ~70.5°E to 71.6°E, 31.5°N to 32.6°N